Rosario Class Action

 - The date the USCIS Contact Center created a service request;

 - The received date on your Form I-765 receipt notice (Form I-797, Notice of Action); and,

 - If applicable, indicate if you are a CASA or ASAP member.

-Please note that you cannot contact the TSC Class Action email box unless you previously called the USCIS Contact Center.
-They will create a service request because your initial c(8) case has been pending for 25 days under applicable regulations.
-Additionally, we will not use this email address to address any communication that is not related to Rosario v.
+Please note that you should not email the USCIS TSC Class Action address unless you previously called the USCIS Contact Center or submitted an online request through the USCIS eRequest: Outside Normal Processing Time webpage.
+Additionally, we will not use the USCIS TSC Class Action email address to address any communication that is not related to Rosario v.
 USCIS or that does not include all necessary information.